You are here

 ORSP's DEI Committee Working Groups

-ORSP's DEI's committee working groups meet once per month, and then the DEI committee meets collectively once per month.
+ORSP's DEI's committee working groups formed in January 2023 and meet once per month.
+The DEI committee meets collectively once per month.
 For each member, this results in a twice-monthly (at least) commitment.
-Formed in January 2023 subcommittees work to produce deliverables or output with a focus on four areas that help support some of the assessed needs and feedback we have heard from our office.
+The subcommittees/ working groups help us focus on areas that help address the assessed needs and feedback we have heard.

-• Celebrations - A working group to generate ideas for approximately 3-4 celebrations per year to honor cultural holidays and recognition days with activities.
+• Celebrations - Generate ideas for approximately 3-4 celebrations per year to honor cultural holidays and recognition days with activities.
 In some cases, the Celebrations Working Group will partner with the Workplace Culture Committee (WCC) as some events may have WCC and DEI components that support celebration and team-building.

-• Media Club - A working group to propose content (podcasts, books, articles, documentaries and other media) for optional staff discussions a few times a year.
+• Media Club - Propose content (podcasts, books, articles, documentaries and other media) for optional staff discussions a few times a year.

 • Newsletter - A working group to curate content and compose short articles on average of once a month to be featured in the DEI section of our internal newsletter.

-• Recruiting, Retention, Development - A working group to generate and propose ideas that enhance and support recruiting and/or retention through professional development efforts.
+• Recruitment, Retention, Development - A working group to generate and propose ideas that enhance and support recruiting and/or retention through professional development efforts.

 • Events and Support for All Subcommittees